Botanical Snow Storm in Montreal

 Fighting arctic conditions, we parked and walked over to the lobby of the art-deco complex.
 Michel introduced himself at reception.
 Anne was duly called, and Michel was accompanied to her office down a hallway.
 I looked for a cafe.

-I’ve know Michel since the late 1980s when I was membership director at the Ottawa-Carleton Board of Trade and he was head of The Ottawa Tulip Festival (and prior to that Winterlude).
+I’ve know Michel since the late 1980s when I was membership director at the Ottawa-Carleton Board of Trade and he was head of The Ottawa Tulip Festival (and subsequently Winterlude).
 We hit it off, but never became that close; until that is, about 10 years ago when he saw an article in The Ottawa Citizen about my launching Literary Tourist.
 He called up, invited me out for coffee, and told me that he was a crazy photography book collector.

 He wasn’t joking.
 He has a huge collection.
 Whenever he travels anywhere on business he checks out all of the bookshops.
 Amsterdam, Paris, Beijing.
 Seoul.